kerimoyle/libcellml-tutorials/installation/build_from_source.rst

 ..  _build_from_source:

 ============================
-Build and instal from source
+Build and install from source
 ============================

 .. contents:: Contents